Surveillance and control of Chytrid fungi in Minnesota amphibians

 • Cultivate a substantial knowledge base regarding chytrid fungi and their potential impacts on the state

-Join our Minnesota SNAPS network!
+Minnesota SNAPS network

 Student Network for Amphibian Pathogen Surveillance (SNAPS) is an experiential learning network that mobilizes students and educators to detect emerging pathogens in amphibians.
 SNAPS provides supplies, like swabs, for sampling amphibians for pathogens.
 They also provide optional lesson plans which educators can incorporate into a variety of courses.
 Educators send their swab samples to the National Wildlife Health Center.
 There, our collaborators analyze the samples to test for organisms like Bsal and Bd.
 The Center shares those test results with educators and students.
 SNAPS test results are also publicized via the Amphibian Disease Portal.
 Learn more about SNAPS.